tobkum/Ramses-Fusion/README.md

 The tool acts as a gatekeeper to ensure only technically correct data moves down the pipeline.

-* **Mismatch Detection:** Before publishing, the tool validates your composition's resolution, FPS, and frame range against the database, warning you of any discrepancies.
+* **Mismatch Detection:** Before publishing, the tool validates your composition's resolution, FPS, and frame range against the database, including any sequence-level overrides, warning you of any discrepancies.

-* **Automated Publishing:** Handles the archival of the `.comp` file and the rendering of master files in one step.
+* **Automated Publishing:** Orchestrates the archival of the `.comp` file and the rendering of master files.
+The process is atomic: if a render fails or is cancelled, the publish is aborted to ensure the database and the server stay perfectly in sync.

 * **Metadata Logging:** Every save and publish can be accompanied by comments that are logged directly into the Ramses database for production tracking.